kubernetes/community/contributors/design-proposals/daemonset-update.md

 	// RollingUpdate.
 	//---
 	// TODO: Update this to follow our convention for oneOf, whatever we decide it
 	// to be.
-Same as DeploymentStrategy.RollingUpdate.
+Same as Deployment `strategy.rollingUpdate`.
 	// See https://github.com/kubernetes/kubernetes/issues/35345
 	// +optional
 	RollingUpdate *RollingUpdateDaemonSet